How To Drop Clues on What You Like

 Tell a Confidant

 The first step is talking about your ideal engagement ring…to someone else besides your partner.
 Share your thoughts with someone close to you—perhaps your mother, your sister, or your best friend.
 This person should be someone that you trust, who knows you well, and who understands your taste and sense of style.
 Most grooms-to-be want guidance, and it’s very likely that he will seek out your closest confidant before it’s time to buy your ring.
-Be sure to convey your thoughts about engagement rings to your confidant in detail so that she’s able to guide your partner in the right direction when he comes calling.
+Be sure to convey your thoughts about engagement rings to your confidant in detail so that she’s able to guide your partner in the right direction when he asks for her help.

 Use Social Media

-Social media forums that allow you to save images, like Pinterest or Instagram, are a great way to keep track of the engagement ring styles that you love.
+Social media platforms that allow you to save images, like Pinterest or Instagram, are a great way to keep track of the engagement ring styles that you love.
 Create a Pinterest board or make a folder on Instagram that’s dedicated to your favorite ring options, and don’t be shy about sharing these images with your closest confidant or even with your partner, if you feel comfortable doing so.
 For the jeweler who ultimately creates your engagement ring, these pictures will be worth a thousand words.